 An exclusive provider organization (EPO) offers some of the advantages of both an HMO and PPO.
 An EPO plan will not cover any of the cost if you go to an out-of-network provider, but you won't need to get a referral from a primary care physician if you want to see a specialist.
 Just make sure you go to a specialist who is in your network, or you could be left with a big bill.

 Check out how an EPO plan works.

 A point-of-service-plan (POS) is a hybrid of HMO and PPO plans.
 Like an HMO, you may have to choose a primary care physician.
 That physician will be your point of contact and will refer you to specialists if necessary.
 You cannot see specialists without a referral.
 At the same time, POS plans give you the freedom to visit a provider outside of your network.
 Going out of network will cost more though, with a higher deductible and copays.

-An indemnity plan, also known as fee-for-service plan, differs from the previous plans we've discussed because it is not a managed care plan.
+An indemnity plan, also known as a fee-for-service plan, differs from the previous plans we've discussed because it is not a managed care plan.
 Indemnity plans give you the most choice because you can go to just about any doctor or health care provider you want.
-Then your insurer will reimburse you for a portion of your total costs.
+Your insurer will reimburse you for a portion of your total costs.
 You often need to pay the full cost up front and then submit a claim with your insurance company to get reimbursement.